10 Resume Verbs You Should Use Carefully

 5. “Worked with partners”

-If you were responsible for working with partners, sponsors, and other important figures, you can include the words “navigated”, “negotiated”, “partnered” and “forged” to expand your vocab.
+If you were responsible for working with partners, sponsors, and other important figures, you can include the words “navigated”, “negotiated”, “partnered,” and “forged” to expand your vocabulary.

 Also, if you want to land a job in the entertainment industry, be sure to check entertainment resume writing tips.